GravityKit/GravityView/readme.txt

 * Added: Send email notifications when an entry is approved, disapproved, or the approval status has changed
 * Added: Automatically un-approve an entry when it has been updated by an user without the ability to moderate entries
+* Added: A "Page Size" widget allows users to change the number of entries per page
 * Don't add `gvid` unless multiple Views embedded in a post
 * Added: Easy way to install Extensions and our stand-alone Premium Plugins
 * Fixed: Slashes being stripped from `{date_created}` Merge Tag format, preventing it from working